Don Garrison - Scholarship Award

 ---

 In the early 1980's, his son Simon received the highest mathematical IQ test score at school.
 Don made sure his son was going to have the opportunity he was never offered.
-Don and his wife - maxed out their Macy's credit card to buy an Apple IIe computer for their son.
+Don and his wife - maxed out their Macy's credit card to buy the newest Apple IIe computer for their son.

-Simon Garrison with Apple IIe Computer
+Simon Garrison with Apple IIe Computer -1984

 ---